Fedihosting-Foundation-Forks/fep/fep/3b86/fep-3b86.md

 # FEP-3b86: Activity Intents

+## Summary
+Activity Intents extend the capabilities of an ActivityPub server beyond a user's inbox, and simplify the process of interacting with content on the wider social web.
+They do this by publishing a machine-readable list of public URLs where users can perform key activities (such as `Follow`, `Like`, or `Announce`)  allowing other websites to easily initiate remote social interactions.

-## 1. Requirements
+## Requirements
 The key words "MUST", "SHOULD", and "MAY" are to be interpreted as described in [RFC2119](https://tools.ietf.org/html/rfc2119.html).

 For the purposes of this document, a "Server" is the application that is publishing an Actor's Activity Intents via WebFinger, and a "Client" is the application requesting/receiving those intents.
 This should not be confused with the fact that "Clients" will likely be Fediverse servers in their own right, in other interactions on the web.

-## 2. Summary
-Activity Intents extend the capabilities of an ActivityPub server beyond a user's inbox, and simplify the process of interacting with content on the wider social web.
-They do this by publishing a machine-readable list of public URLs where users can perform key activities (such as `Follow`, `Like`, or `Announce`)  allowing other websites to easily initiate remote social interactions.

-## 3. History
+## History
 Most centralized social media services have widgets that allow users on the wider Internet to interact with their social services.
 These include "like" and "share" buttons that third-party websites embed into their content, and link users back to their corresponding social media account.

 There have been several attempts to make a "Share on Mastodon" button that performs a similar action on the Fediverse.
 Some require an intermediate host, while others are run entirely on the user's web browser.
 These buttons then forward the user back to the appropriate page on their home server with parameters that pre-populate some data about the original site.